hsnyder/c-serpent/README.md

     -g   functions that follow are "generic".
 This is explained fully below.

          this flag only lasts until the next file change (i.e. -f)

+    -G   By default, when processing generic functions, c-serpent will remove a
+         trailing underscore from the names of the generated dispatcher function (e.g. for functions sum_f and sum_d, the arguments -g -G sum_ would result in the dispatcher function simply being called sum).
+This flag disables that functionality, causing trailing underscores to be kept.

+         this flag only lasts until the next file change (i.e. -f)
     -e   for functions that follow: if they return a string (const char *), the
          string is to be interpreted as an error message (if not null) and a python
          exception should be thrown.